 The next phase of withdrawals is the full-blown set of withdrawal symptoms, which can last for a number of weeks.
 These symptoms are listed below.

-Withdrawals from benzodiazepines are known for their potentially intense, harsh characteristics and can include these:
+Withdrawals from benzodiazepines are known for their potentially intense, harsh characteristics.

 Akathisia (relentless compulsion to stay in motion, repeating involuntary motions, pacing, marching, rocking, accompanied by intense feelings of restlessness and profound unease.)